LangChain React Runtime

 useLangChainState<T>(key: string, defaultValue: T): T;

-This hook is especially useful with the deepagents middleware, whose write_todos step updates state.todos alongside the tool-call stream.
+Useful with the deepagents middleware, whose write_todos step updates state.todos alongside the tool-call stream.
 Reading the state key directly avoids reconstructing the list from partial tool-call args.

 Added in v0.0.2 — see issue #3862 for motivation.